PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 6. Getting Started – Line Spacing

-7. Installing Corner & End Posts/Braces
+7. Installing & Bracing Corner and End Posts

 You normally have an end post where you terminate or start a fence:

 After properly clearing the area you intend to fence, install all corner, end and gate posts.
-We recommend your posts be at least 5” to 6” in diameter (pressure treated for longevity).
+We recommend your posts be at least 5" to 6" in diameter (pressure-treated for longevity).
 How deep to set the posts will depend on the type of soil and the exposure to frost in winter.
-Ensure all bracing has been completed BEFORE proceeding with installing ElectroBraid® .
+Ensure all bracing has been completed BEFORE proceeding with installing ElectroBraid®.

-H-Brace
+The H-Brace

 For most installations, we recommend a style known as the Horizontal or H-Brace.
-After setting your corner post, end post or gate posts in the ground at the proper depth for your soil conditions, measure 8’ down the fence line to locate where to place your brace post.
-Once it is securely placed, set your horizontal rail halfway between the planned location of your top two strands of Braid (see diagram).
+After setting your corner post, end post, or gate posts in the ground at the proper depth for your soil conditions, measure 8' down the fence line to locate where to place your brace post.
+Once it is securely placed, set your horizontal rail halfway between the planned location of your top two strands of braid (see diagram).
 Drive a brace pin through the back of the posts and into the horizontal rail.
-Leave the spike to protrude ½” at the back of the brace post to hold the brace wire.
-The brace pin should go through the brace post and penetrate at least 3” -4” into the horizontal rail.
+Leave the spike to protrude ½" at the back of the brace post to hold the brace wire.
+The brace pin should go through the brace post and penetrate at least 3" -4" into the horizontal rail.

-Post Spike - H-Brace /> Corner Post Diagram />
+Post Spike - H-Brace

-Ensure all braces have been completed BEFORE installing ElectroBraid® .
+Ensure all braces have been completed BEFORE installing ElectroBraid®.

 8. Installing Insulators on Corner, End & Gate Posts

-Use ElectroBraid® Roller Insulators.
+For Corner, End and Gate posts use ElectroBraid® Roller Insulators.
 They are specially engineered:

-Measure and mark the location of each of your planned strands of Braid on one of your end posts then make a jig to help you mark your other posts.
-(A jig is simply a stick on which you indicate the position of each insulator so you don’t have to measure at every post).
+Measure and mark the location of each of your planned strands of braid on one of your end posts and then make a jig to help you mark your other posts.
+(A jig is simply a stick on which you indicate the position of each insulator so you don't have to measure at every post).

-Attach ElectroBraid® Roller insulators by using 2 ½” # 8 rust resistant screws to hold the insulator in place.
-CAUTION - BE SURE NOT TO OVER TIGHTEN the screws as this will bend the bracket of the insulator preventing the pin from setting properly possibly causing the roller to release.
-Complete the installation of insulators on your corner and end posts using the jig for spacing
+CAUTION - BE SURE NOT TO OVER TIGHTEN because this may bend the insulator bracket, preventing the pin from setting properly and causing the roller to release.
+Complete the installation of insulators on your corner and end posts using the jig for spacing.

-9. Installing ElectroBraid® Roller Insulators on Corners
+Roller Insulators on 'Inside' Corners

 Trees for Corner, End & Line Posts

-Top view of paddock with Inside Corner
+Top view of paddock with 'Inside' Corner

-Use two ElectroBraid® Roller Insulators around the back of the post to prevent the Braid from touching the wood
+Use two ElectroBraid® Roller Insulators around the back of the post to prevent the braid from touching the wood

 Note: Remove any brush that may come in contact with the fence.

-WARNING: Avoid Small trees that can move in the breeze and wear the Braid.
+WARNING: Avoid Small trees that can move in the breeze and wear the braid.

 Trees for Posts

-Tree as End Post
+Tree as End Post.

 Tree as Corner Post